Torre Annunziata: History

 The city was destroyed in the Vesuvius eruption of 79 AD and in 1631.
-It is known locally in the Neapolitan dialect as Torre Nunziata.
-The city was once the seat of important ironwork (Deriver, Dalmine) food processing and pasta industries.
+The city was once the seat of important ironwork (Deriver, Dalmine), food processing and pasta industries.
 Today industries still active include naval, armament and pharmaceutical ones.

 The archaeological site of Oplonti is a UNESCO World Heritage Site since 1997.

 Geography

 Torre Annunziata borders with the municipalities of Boscoreale, Boscotrecase, Castellammare di Stabia, Pompei, Torre del Greco and Trecase.
 Trains from Torre Annunziata Centrale rail station operate to Naples and Pompei.

 Main sights

 On the Tabula Peutingeriana, Torre Annunziata is called Oplonti.

 In the communal territory, one of the richest Roman villas has been excavated.
 Dating to the 1st century BC, it probably belonged to the gens Poppaea, and is known as Villa Poppaea.

-Dialect

-Although a comparatively small town, essentially a suburb of Naples, Torre Annunziata has its own unique dialect, a variation of Neapolitan, quite distinct, particularly in pronunciation, which is known as Torrese.

 Sport

 Torre Annunziata is home to F.C.
 Savoia 1908 who play at the Stadio Giraud and currently play in Serie D of Italy's football pyramid.
 Their highest achievement was during the 1923–24 season where they finished Serie A runners up.

 Professional footballer Ciro Immobile was born in Torre Annunziata.